yext/search-core/docs/search-core.basesearchconfig.experienceversion.md

 ## BaseSearchConfig.experienceVersion property

-The version of the answers experience configuration.
+The version of the search experience configuration.

 <b>Signature:</b>